FNNN98/Drone-data-acquisition-subsystem/README.md

   1.5 mgauss/LSB sensitivity
 Data is later converted into the tridimensional vector of magnetic flux (microT)

 *Accelerometer RawData from the LSM6DSL and the LSM303AGR is then averaged and saved on a data struct.

-All data is then converted respectively into rad⋅s^−1,

 A second task startPrintUart() , operating at 0.5hz, uses a custom _write() function to transmit real-time data over UART which can be read from the console.